-Contribution of coding variants to psoriasis much smaller than thoughtNovember 10th, 2013 in Genetics /
+Contribution of coding variants to psoriasis much smaller than thoughtNovember 10, 2013 in Medicine & Health / Genetics

 Coding variants in immune disease-related genes play only a small part in the overall genetic risk for psoriasis, according to a new study led by Anhui Medical University and BGI.
 This conclusion is strongly supported by their investigation on the contribution of functional coding variants to psoriasis in 21,309 Chinese individuals.
 In such a large-scale investigation, researchers only discovered two independent low-frequency variants with moderate effect on disease risk.
 The latest study was published online in Nature Genetics.

 Psoriasis is a complex, chronic, lifelong skin disease.
 It typically first strikes people between the ages of 15 to 35, but can affect anyone at any age, including children.
 This terrible disease is the results of the interaction of multiple factors, such as environment, genetics, and immunology.
 The rapid and cost-effective sequencing technologies have enabled researchers to dig out numerous risk-associated variants in psoriasis, but the functional coding variants, particularly low-frequency and rare variants, have not been systematically investigated.

 In this study, researchers took two-phase to identify coding variants.
 In the discovery stage, they conducted exome sequencing on 781 patients with psoriasis and 676 people without psoriasis as control.
 The efforts yielded 518,308 single-nucleotide variants (SNVs).
 Of these variants, 20.62% were nonsynonymous, and 68.13% were rare.